- Open Access

 The lowest level of utility was ascribed to the patient demonstrating the following characteristics:

 High cost of treatment

-Relative importance ascribed by the participants to the six (6) characteristics of the study, based on their gender, age and educational level
+Table 4 summarises the relative importance values ascribed by participants to the six (6) attributes of this particular study based on their gender, age and educational level.